Sauravrp67/VCU_Firmware/docs/tasks.md

 - **Pre-charge gate**: `dc_bus_pct` is decoded from a placeholder AMS message but not yet used to gate RTD entry (would block on placeholder data).
 - Stack high-water marks should be measured on hardware (`uxTaskGetStackHighWaterMark`).
-- Speed sensor uses EXTI edge-counting (PC2 has no timer channel — see discrepancies.md); revisit if higher precision is needed.
+- Speed sensor uses EXTI edge-counting because PC2 has no timer channel; see `design_notes.md` before changing the implementation.